lyinAndy0917/lyinAndy0917.github.io/content/post/Path Finding/index.md

         return successor_list
 ```
 4. Now we would define the calculate the path function.
+   Before that, there are two useful functions: `heappush` and `heappop`.
+    - `heappush` is used to push the node into the heap.
+    - `heappop` is used to pop the node with the lowest f value from the heap.
+    - The heap is a data structure that allows you to push and pop the node with the lowest f value in O(1) time.
+    -
 ```python
 class AStar(object):
     '''